-The Stanislaus Urban County relies on private nonprofit organizations and for-profit developers to build and acquire, develop, and rehabilitate affordable units.
-The City of Turlock and the Stanislaus Urban County will continue to work closely with these entities to ensure that each year as many new affordable units are produced, or are available, as possible.
+The Stanislaus Urban County relies on non-profit organizations and for-profit developers to build and acquire, develop, and rehabilitate affordable units.
+The City of Turlock and the Stanislaus Urban County will continue to work closely with these entities to ensure that each year as many new affordable units are developed, or made available, as possible.

-The Stanislaus Urban County also relies on the nonprofit service sector to provide emergency shelter and transitional and special needs housing.
-The Stanislaus Urban County will continue to support these organizations and their activities.
+The Stanislaus Urban County also relies on the non-profit service sector to provide emergency shelter and transitional and special needs housing.
+The Stanislaus Urban County will continue to support eligible organizations and their activities with local, state and federal funding as it's made available and upon their governing entity approval.